Make the world your classroom.

 Study Abroad Programs

-As a Lesley undergraduate or graduate student, you can take a short-term travel-study course or spend a semester or year studying at a school outside of the United States.
-Return with a deeper understanding of the social, cultural, economic, political, and technological forces that shape today’s interdependent world.
+As an undergraduate or graduate student, you can take a short-term travel-study course or spend a semester or year studying abroad.
+Return with a deeper understanding of the social, cultural, economic, political, and technological forces that shape today’s world.